top of page

 The noun 'dissident' has its etymological origins in Latin.
 It is derived from the Latin word 'dissidere,' which combines 'dis' (meaning 'apart' or 'away from') and 'sīdēre' (meaning 'to sit').
 In its original Latin form, 'dissidere' conveyed the idea of sitting apart or being in disagreement.
 As the term entered the English language, 'dissident' came to represent a person who opposes or challenges the established authority or power structure, particularly in matters of politics, ideology, or governance.
 It emphasizes the act of dissenting or holding views that diverge from the mainstream or official stance.
 'Dissidents' often play a crucial role in advocating for change, reform, or alternative perspectives within society.
 Therefore, the etymology of 'dissident' underscores its use as a noun to describe individuals who actively resist or oppose established authority, asserting their dissenting voices and viewpoints.

-Quiz: Find the meaning of dissident
+Quiz: Find the meaning of the noun dissident:

 Try Again!